 - LARGE SIZE: At 15 inches wide and 50% thicker, the wrap can can cover a whole dish and isn’t flimsy

-- Water Drain Tray: Special water drain tray keep vegetables and fruits separately out of drippings, also keeps meat and fish separately out of thaw water.
+- Water Drain Tray: Fruit and vegetable storage containers with special water drain tray keep vegetables and fruits separately out of drippings.

 FAQ About What Goat Meat Tastes Like

 No, goat meat does not taste like lamb.
 A better comparison would be to beef.
 Goat meat is often compared to lamb because both are considered red meats.
 Generally, a goat is leaner than a lamb, while a lamb tends to be fattier.